 The Potato Chip Champ: Discovering Why Kindness Counts by Maria Dismondy

 Champ and Walter Norbert Whipplemoore are about as different as two kids can be, well, except for their love of baseball and potato chips.
 Champ had everything, but always wanted more.
 Walter had very little, but was never seen without a smile on his face.
 In the end, it is Walter and some crunchy potato chips that teach Champ a lesson about character that can’t be taught in school.
+You can find activities to pair with this book here.

 The Big Umbrella by Amy June Bates